Top 3 Cobalt Miners To Accumulate

 Risks

 - Cobalt could be substituted by cheaper metals.
 This is possible; however cobalt has special properties and significantly increases battery performance.
 It has been a mainstay in electronic device batteries for many years so this should not change as the cost per unit is very small.
 Cobalt is also used in other industries such as aviation and steel.
-Right now my model shows about 5% of copper produced goes to EVs, which should increase to 30% by end 2020, if EVs reach 5% market share globally (from 0.85% as of end 2016).
+Right now my model shows about 5% of cobalt produced goes to EVs, which should increase to 30% by end 2020, if EVs reach 5% market share globally (from 0.85% as of end 2016).

 - Cobalt oversupply and price fall.
 Whilst this is always the greatest risk for most miners, cobalt is quite unique, as currently 94% of cobalt mined comes as a by-product of copper and nickel mining, and 65% of cobalt supply comes from the DRC.
 New supply will be relatively slow to come online, and demand is growing strongly.
 All of my top 3 are low cost producers.